benhenn/Lets-Pic-app/README.md

 The app: „Meteror“ ( https://itunes.apple.com/us/app/meteor-take-photo-memos/id740977931?mt=8 ) for IOS.
 Can also auto delete pictures.

 Any similar project on GitHub?
 I need help to get started with the code and structure.
-Who can to help?
+Who can help?

 The Lets-Pic-app Project